UBS Group Lowers BioNTech (NASDAQ:BNTX) Price Target to $300.00

-BioNTech (NASDAQ:BNTX – Get Rating) had its target price reduced by analysts at UBS Group from $450.00 to $300.00 in a report issued on Tuesday, The Fly reports.
-The firm presently has a “buy” rating on the stock.
-UBS Group’s target price indicates a potential upside of 80.02% from the company’s current price.
+BioNTech (NASDAQ:BNTX – Get Rating) had its price target cut by UBS Group from $450.00 to $300.00 in a report published on Tuesday, The Fly reports.
+They currently have a buy rating on the stock.

-A number of other equities analysts have also recently commented on BNTX.
-Zacks Investment Research cut BioNTech from a “strong-buy” rating to a “hold” rating in a report on Thursday, January 27th.
-HC Wainwright dropped their price objective on BioNTech from $366.00 to $339.00 and set a “buy” rating for the company in a report on Wednesday, February 23rd.
-Jefferies Financial Group set a $230.00 price objective on BioNTech in a report on Wednesday, March 30th.
-JPMorgan Chase & Co. set a $183.00 price objective on BioNTech in a report on Thursday, March 31st.
-Finally, TheStreet cut BioNTech from a “c” rating to a “d+” rating in a report on Tuesday, March 1st.
-Eight research analysts have rated the stock with a hold rating and six have issued a buy rating to the company.
-Based on data from MarketBeat, the stock presently has an average rating of “Hold” and an average target price of $266.12.
+BNTX has been the subject of several other research reports.
+Redburn Partners upgraded shares of BioNTech from a sell rating to a neutral rating in a report on Tuesday, February 1st.
+JPMorgan Chase & Co. set a $183.00 target price on shares of BioNTech in a report on Thursday, March 31st.
+Morgan Stanley lowered their target price on shares of BioNTech from $284.00 to $217.00 and set an equal weight rating for the company in a report on Tuesday, February 1st.
+HC Wainwright lowered their target price on shares of BioNTech from $366.00 to $339.00 and set a buy rating for the company in a report on Wednesday, February 23rd.
+Finally, TheStreet cut shares of BioNTech from a c rating to a d+ rating in a report on Tuesday, March 1st.
+Eight research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company.
+According to MarketBeat.com, the company currently has an average rating of Hold and a consensus price target of $266.12.

 BioNTech Company Profile (Get Rating)